Wedding Trends of 2020

 We asked Jove what he thought the biggest wedding trend of 2020 would be, and this is what he had to say!

-“Color will be the biggest trend of 2020.
+“Color will be the biggest trend in 2020.
 I think couples will lean away from classic whites and neutrals and instead move into colors!
-Colors can happen in every aspect of the celebration, from the stationery, to the rentals, flowers and food!
-For couples who love color but are not ready to dive in head first they should focus on pop’s of color, not the whole rainbow!”
+Colors can happen in every aspect of the celebration, from the stationery to the rentals, flowers, and food!
+For couples who love color but are not ready to dive in headfirst, they should focus on pop’s of color, not the whole rainbow!”